-TeamEV has always been passionate about helping the local community and, in particular, homeless charities.
+TeamEV has always been passionate about delivering impactful charity PR and helping the local community.
 Tara and Hattie co-founded Let’s Feed Brum, which is now a registered charity that supplies food, drink, essential supplies and friendship to those living on the streets.
 Working with cafes, restaurants, street food operators and event venues, Let’s Feed Brum aims to reduce food waste whilst also helping Birmingham’s every-growing homeless community by signposting key services.
 Added to this, Tara also sits on the management board for iShelter, which runs Birmingham’s only permanent night shelter, Tabor House.

 Having supported another fantastic homeless charity, SIFA Fireside, many years ago with some marketing guidance, Tara was delighted to be asked to become a Patron of the charity at the start of lockdown and assist with a campaign to raise £50,000.
 Based in Digbeth, just a few minutes away from Tabor House, SIFA Fireside supports vulnerable adults across the city, helping to get them off the streets and on the pathway to a happier and safer life, providing basics needs such as food, healthcare and a hot shower.